-This delicious recipe for fried rice with chicken is better than any one from a Chinese restaurant and much healthier too.
+This delicious recipe for fried rice and chicken is better than any one from a Chinese restaurant and much healthier too.

 This easy fried rice recipe includes a handful of every day ingredients along with a couple Asian ones.
 Sesame oil and oyster sauce give the dish its authentic Chinese takeout flavor.